Guide to ISAs: allowances and rules explained

-You can transfer all or some of your previous tax year ISA deposits between ISA providers at any time.
-And you can now transfer between cash ISAs and investment ISAs.
+Remember, you can transfer all or just some of your other ISA balances, and you can also transfer between cash and investment ISAs.

 How to transfer

-It can take up to 15 working days for a cash ISA transfer to be completed, and longer for investments.
-During this period your money in investment ISAs may not be invested in the stock market.
+It can take up to 15 working days for any cash ISA transfer to be completed, and a bit longer for investments.
+While the transfer takes place, any money in investment ISAs may not be invested in the stock market.

 Withdrawing money from an ISA

-You can only deposit into one cash ISA and one investment ISA in any single tax year, but you may be able to withdraw funds from your current or previous years’ ISAs at any time.
-Please check your terms and conditions.
+While you can only make deposits into 1 cash and 1 investment ISA each tax year, you may be able to withdraw money from your current or previous year’s ISAs at any time – depending on the terms of your particular ISA.